MikeSpa/nft-marketplace-vyper/README.md

 # NFT Marketplace in Vyper

 Marketplace for NFT where users can sell and buy any ERC721 NFTs.
-The more a user buy/sell NFT the more MarketCoin token he will receive.
+The more a user buy/sell NFTs on the marketplace, the more MarketCoin token he will receive.
+He can then use those coins to mint MarketNFT.

+All contracts have a full suite of tests.
 All contracts are written in Vyper.

 ## Contract